 I would suggest using a few filters together to screen for “phantom subscribers,” such as users that haven’t opened any of your emails in the past 3 months.

-4. Give a Complementary Subscription (Comp Reader)
+4. Give a Complimentary Subscription (Comp Reader)

 You can also use the subscriber dashboard to comp, or give a complimentary subscription to a subset of your subscribers.